Bird flu found in New York, officials confirm - NewsBreak

 NEW YORK (AP) — A highly pathogenic avian influenza has been detected in a non-commercial backyard flock of birds on Long Island in New York.

 Samples from the flock were tested at the Cornell University Animal Health Diagnostic Center and confirmed at a USDA laboratory in Ames, Iowa.
-The USDA announced the confirmation on Saturday.Virus cases, hospitalizations continue steady decline across the US
+The USDA announced the confirmation on Saturday.‘Highly pathogenic’ bird flu could spike egg, chicken and turkey prices

 New York state officials have quarantined the site in Suffolk County and officials said birds on the affected properties “will be depopulated to prevent the spread of disease.”